 Our Shire House Vision is a community with friendships, supports, and services that will be available for young adults with high functioning Autism long into their adult lives.

-Our Shire House Mission is to create a community of and for young adults within the high-functioning Autism spectrum.
-A community where friendships and supports will be forged as our young adults begin their journey into independent living.
-A community with friendships and support that will continue to be available for our young adults, long into their adult lives.
+Our Shire House Mission is to create a community of and for young adults within the high functioning Autism spectrum where friendships and supports will be forged as our young adults begin their journey into self-management and independent living.

-A Shire House Client is someone who…
+A Shire House Client…

-- might need instruction and guidance in how their emotional regulation skills or lack thereof can lead to more stress and anxiety.
+…is someone who might need instruction and guidance in how their emotional regulation skills or lack thereof can lead to more stress and anxiety.

 …is someone who age-appropriately might have failed to launch or is failing to thrive.